Extension Publications

 Ponds are, at times, both complex and simple ecosystems.
 Pond complexity depends on the food webs involving many types of organisms.
 This publication addresses concerns of landowners who wish to continue to enjoy their farm ponds.

+Fire is a critical natural process necessary for maintaining ecosystems around the world, providing a means for renewal, regrowth and maintenance of habitats.
 In grassland and savanna ecosystems, fire plays an important role by limiting encroachment of wood species and cycling nutrients; however, in nearly all grassland and savanna habitats fire was not the only process at work.
 Historically, fire was closely coupled with grazing – namely by large mammals.

 A butterfly garden can be created as simply as planting a bunch of butterfly-favorite plants in a sunny corner of your yard.
 Learn about effective butterfly garden characteristics and which host and nectar plants are best for different butterflies.